 The capacity or power of an AC is typically expressed in tonnes.
 As a general rule, when calculating AC power consumption, you should assume that,

-Similarly, the electrical power consumption of an AC having 2 tons of cooling capacity is 2000 W and the electrical power consumption of an AC having 3 tons of cooling capacity is 3000 W, and so on.
+Similarly, 1.5 ton AC KW is 1.5KW, the electrical power consumption of an AC having 2 tons of cooling capacity is 2000 W, the electrical power consumption of an AC having 3 tons of cooling capacity is 3000 W, and so on.

 Now we have input power to the AC.
 Then,